NREL/OpenStudio-user-documentation/docs/reference/command_line_interface.md

 # Environment Variables

 The OpenStudio Command Line Interface can be configured with several environment variables.
 In cases where a value can be configured with either a command line switch or an environment variable, the command line switch will take precedence.
+Custom environment variables configurations do not impact local or remote PAT runs.

 The `ENERGYPLUS_EXE_PATH` environment variable can be used to configure the CLI to use a different version of the EnergyPlus engine than the one OpenStudio is installed with: